 Aside from joints and muscles that have a few more years of experience, there are other things that can change the way you feel and age.
 Mitochondria are the “powerhouses of energy.”
 If you get out of breath running upstairs or through the airport, you can blame it on your mitochondria.
 At least you could have until now.

 What does that mean to you?
-It means more energy, so movement and activity is fun rather than a chore.
+It means more energy, so movement and activity are fun rather than a chore.
 It means less unexplained breathlessness going upstairs.
 It also spares the effects of muscle loss caused by inactivity that increases fat.
-This one will really make you want to bond with your mitochondria: it is your fat burning furnace.
+This one will really make you want to bond with your mitochondria: it is your fat-burning furnace.
 You can increase it with exercise.
 Motivated yet?

 “If a condition or joint pain restricts you, choose pain-free exercise and safety first.
 Then focus on proper technique and instruction.
 Invest in a trainer.
 Use a video camera on your phone if you need to and record entire training sessions.
 Your investment in both the session and in the small inconvenience of creating a video will help you avoid setbacks, mistakes or injury.”